GaitiLab/nf-processes/modules/split-pipe/README.md

 sample_1 A1-A3
 sample_2 A4-A6
 ```
+**Important**: The user should be careful to correcly specify the sample names and the proper wells that correspond to the wet lab experiment for the ParseBio samples.
+Failure to do so will results in incorrect pipeline outputs. \

-Ensure that there is only one space between the sample name and its corresponding well(s).
+Ensure that there is only one space between the sample name and its corresponding well(s), and that each combination of sample name and well assignment takes its own line.

 ### Specifying sub-library inputs